ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/gate_signals/gate_signals.rst

 #.
 In the *Debug view* in *Vitis* go the the expressions tab and add the ``three_phase_output`` struct as a new expression.

-   * This lets you modify the value of the three_phase_output struct during runtime.
+   * This lets you modify the value of the ``three_phase_output`` struct during runtime.
-   * Therefore i.e. different values can be sent to the R5 or read-out.
+   * Therefore i.e. different values can be sent to or read out from the R5.

    .. note::

-      Refreshing the the value of the expression stops the processor for a couple of cycles, depending on the amount of expressions.
+      Refreshing the the value of the expression stops the processor, depending on the amount of expressions, for a couple of cycles.

 #.
 Build and flash the UltraZohm and connect the GUI.
 #.
 In *Vitis* select the R5 in the *debug* view on the left side.
 The value of the expression should now be visible.